Disclosing pregnancy at 13 weeks

 In certain Chassidic communities, there is a custom not to publicize a pregnancy until the beginning of the fifth month.
 Even according to this custom, one is allowed to privately inform parents and close relatives.

 We suggest your husband get back in touch with his rabbi to clarify his position.
 Your husband could explain that you are showing and could present your feelings as a couple about sharing the news.
-In the meanwhile, rest assured that you would not be violating halacha by sharing this information.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.